Last Updated on September 25, 2025

 - Avoid physical exertion: Wait and rest before requesting emergency assistance and it is not advised as the condition can get aggravated by physical exercises.

+In many cases, understanding alternative vascular care approaches such as blocked artery in leg treatment without surgery can also provide insights into managing blood flow and preventing serious complications.
 Once a pulmonary embolism is diagnosed, several treatment options can prevent a fatal outcome, influencing how long before a pulmonary embolism kills you:

 - Anticoagulant medications: Another name for anticoagulants is blood thinners since they help to keep existing clots from enlarging and help to stop new clots from forming.